New Paltz High School: Academics

 The original structure was completed during 1968, at which time the average class size was significantly smaller than for later decades.
-In both years 2004 and 2017 new wings were added.
+In both 2004 and 2017, new wings were added.

 New Paltz High School is known for academic success.
 The school has a variety of Advanced Placement courses that offer college credits.
 These classes are taken by students who want to challenge themselves in history, science, math, or literature and writing.
 Due to the high school's small size, students receive much one-on-one attention, increasing their academic success.

 Athletics

 The school mascot is the Huguenot.
 Historically the Huguenots were a group of French Calvinists who, while escaping religious persecution, played a major part in the European settlement of New Paltz.

 New Paltz High School has several athletic teams with sports in both junior varsity and varsity class.
 Teams are raised from the school population and are directed by faculty and staff.
 The teams include football, baseball, softball, basketball, soccer, track and field, gymnastics, volleyball, cross country, swimming, Nordic skiing, wrestling, tennis, lacrosse, and golf.
 The New Paltz football team has won 3 section titles.
 The New Paltz track and field program has also had championship success, winning Section 9 Class B titles during 2010 (tying with Ellenville high school), 2011 and 2012 as well as being the 2011 and 2012 Mid-Hudson Athletic League champions.
 The cross country program has had title wins in the Mid-Hudson Athletic League and sections frequently over many years.
 The men's varsity swim team also placed 2nd in the New York state championship meet during 2010 at Buffalo, losing to Shenendehowa High School.
 The girls varsity swim team were the Section 9 champions in 2017.

 From the 1970s through the 1990s New Paltz had an elite wrestling program managed by coaches Kemble Matter and Frank Ciliberto.
 During the span from 1975 to 1993 New Paltz was the regional standard, winning 13 UCAL/MHAL titles and two section 9 titles (when section 9 included Rockland County).
 Other notable team wins were achieved at the Pascack Hills, NJ and Delaware Valley, PA invitational tournaments as well as the OSWOA tournament for the 1983-1984 season.
 Also during that season New Paltz scored second in the New York State Cup dual meet tournament, losing a narrow battle 27-25 to the eventual champions from Baldwin, a prolific Long Island wrestling school roughly 3 times as large as New Paltz.